vEnhance/web.evanchen.cc/input/opal.md

 <script src="/opals/opal-hashes.js"></script>
 <script src="/static/opal-checker.js"></script>

+The static checker above can be used to check a final answer to any OPAL puzzle.
+Partial answer confirmation not supported.

 ## {{ hl("opal2", "OPAL 2: Museum of OTIS Things") }}

 OPAL 2 started on September 5, 2025.